J-Swift/NFL-Schedule-Parser/README.md

 ### TODO

-- Currently only parses the time of day, need to add date parsing
 - Add concept of 'schedule' and 'team' to allow querying of parsed data
 - Add persistence layer
 - Add alternate scraping sources